 - Prevention is better than cure, so take time to look at potential issues which may be a factor when staff have to cope with an increase in customers.

-- If you have recruited extra staff for a Black Friday event, have they been inducted and received the correct Health and Safety Training?
+- If you have recruited extra staff for a Black Friday event, have they been inducted & received the correct Health and Safety Training?

-- Are your employees displaying signs of stress or workplace anxiety?
-Encourage them to talk about any concerns with their Line Manager, so they know there is support available if needed.
+- Are any of your employees displaying signs of stress or workplace anxiety?
+Encourage them to talk about any of their concerns with their Line Manager, so they know there is support available if needed.